MiraBellierr/jasmine/README.md

 ## ❤️ About

 Jasmine is a simple RPG Discord bot ⚔️ developed by Mirabellier for fun.
 You can invite it to your Discord server by clicking [this link](https://discord.com/api/oauth2/authorize?client_id=969633016089546763&permissions=0&scope=bot%20applications.commands)!
-You can also join our Discord server [Kanna's Kawaii Klubhouse](https://discord.gg/NcPeGuNEdc) for all questions, suggestions, and assistance!
+You can also join our Discord server [Jasmine's Jolly Joyhouse](https://discord.gg/NcPeGuNEdc) for all questions, suggestions, and assistance!
 It comes packaged with a variety of fun commands and utility commands that can be useful for your server.

 ## 🧡 Features